e-gov/PH/README.md

 Systems that keep mandates on their side and open API to Pääsuke to query and change them

 X-road services spec draft:
-* The latest version is [0.9.5](spec/Pääsuke-xroad-services-spec-v0.9.5.pdf) - 25 September 2023
+* The latest version is [0.9.7](spec/Pääsuke-xroad-services-spec-v0.9.7.pdf) - 11 December 2023

 OpenAPI definitions:
 * https://app.swaggerhub.com/apis/aasaru/x-road-services-consumed-by-paasuke/

 ### Sample provider application

-* Sample provider application built in Python - https://github.com/e-gov/PH-sample-provider-python (based on 0.9.2)
+* Sample provider application built in Python—https://github.com/e-gov/PH-sample-provider-python (based on 0.9.2)
 * You can run it locally using Docker-compose
 * The provider stores mandates and persons in a Postgres database
 * The application keeps state—so if you add a mandate, then you can get it back